Greek Lamb Burger with Tzatziki Sauce

 Making the Greek Lamb Burgers with Tzatziki Sauce:

-- For the lamb patties, the fresh rosemary will need to be chopped into small pieces.
-Once you add that to the remaining ingredients, form your patties into the size that will cover the bun.
+For the lamb patties, the fresh rosemary will need to be chopped into small pieces.
+Once you add that to the remaining ingredients, form your patties into a size that will cover your bun of choice.
+I am a huge fan of seasoning and striking the perfect balance is equally important.

-Slide over ground beef burger, the Greek Lamb Burgers with Tzatziki Sauce is in the building!
+Slide over ground beef burger, the Greek Lamb Burger with Tzatziki Sauce is in the building!

 - 1 Large Organic Egg